 Use of Pupil Premium for 2015/16

-In 2015/2016 the level of pupil premium is £1320 per pupil known to be eligible for the disadvantaged funding (this used to be called the free school meals grant) and those who have been eligible for the disadvantaged funding in the past 6 years (known as Ever 6).
+In 2015/2016 the level of pupil premium was £1320 per pupil known to be eligible for the disadvantaged funding (this used to be called the free school meals grant) and those who have been eligible for the disadvantaged funding in the past 6 years (known as Ever 6).
 For children whose parents serve in the Armed Forces pupil premium is £250 and for those who are in care, or have been in care or subject to a care order in the last 6 years, or adopted the pupil premium is £1900.
 In 2015/2016 11% of our children were eligible for pupil premium funding.
-This will be 80 children.
-We will receive £105,600 for pupil premium.
+This was 80 children.
+We received £105,600 for pupil premium.

 Use of Pupil Premium for 2016/17

-In 2016/17 the level of pupil premium is £1320 per pupil known to be eligible for the disadvantaged funding (this used to be called the free school meals grant) and those who have been eligible for the disadvantaged funding in the past 6 years (known as Ever 6).
+In 2016/17 the level of pupil premium was £1320 per pupil known to be eligible for the disadvantaged funding (this used to be called the free school meals grant) and those who have been eligible for the disadvantaged funding in the past 6 years (known as Ever 6).
 For children whose parents serve in the Armed Forces pupil premium is £250 and for those who are in care, or have been in care or subject to a care order in the last 6 years, or adopted the pupil premium is £1900.
 In 2016/17 11% of our children were eligible for pupil premium funding.
-There will be 5 children receiving post adoptive funding – £ 9.500.
-There will be 83 children receiving disadvantaged/Ever 6 pupil premium funding.
-We will receive £119,060 for pupil premium.
+There were 5 children receiving post adoptive funding – £ 9,500.
+There were 83 children receiving disadvantaged/Ever 6 pupil premium funding.
+We received £119,060 for pupil premium.

 Overview of the School

 There are 728 pupils on roll.

 88 pupils are in receipt of Pupil Premium funding

 44 pupils are in receipt of Disadvantaged funding